 “Far too impersonal,” he said.
 “I’m telling you, I’m a friend.”

 The door burst open, knocking me back.
 The figure stepped out, a darkness bleeding against darkness.
-His bones burned like glowing yellow bile, his head hung to the side, jaw hammering against itself.
+His bones glowed with a bile-yellow incandescence, his head hung to the side, jaw hammering against itself.
 His form nauseated as it moved forward.
 He had fangs that ripped strips of meat from his bones, dropped them down his throatless gullet only to tear them off again.

 “What happened to the Halloween decoration?”